How do I join the NCWHL?

 How can I find out if Women’s hockey is right for me?

 NCWHL puts on Give Hockey a Try Day twice a year.
 Our members volunteer their time and gear to individuals interested in trying out hockey for themselves before investing in the sport.
-Our Recruitment Coordinator may also be able to answer additional questions.
+We are happy to answer any questions you may have!
+Don’t hesitate to email us.

 I’m new to hockey.
 Does the NCWHL help me get gear?